-This versatile Beem pendant light (opens in new tab) offers dimmable lights with a built-in heater too and comes in a range of sizes.
+This versatile Beem pendant light offers dimmable lights with a built-in heater too and comes in a range of sizes.
 Its slick contemporary look will add a stylish note to any alfresco set-up.
 The dimmable outdoor dining lighting idea comes with a remote and there are two levels of heating to choose from, so if things get chilly you can extend the time you spend outside.
 There is also a misting version available that you can control via a phone app if temperatures hot up.

 Why choose three different styles of lighting when one will do them all.
 This clever designer light can be used as either a table lamp, floor lamp or wall light, or all three if you opt for the accessories too.
 There are also electric or battery operated versions available so you can use it indoors or out.
 It comes in a choice of bronze lacquered metal or chromed metal, and is designed by Contardi, creators of bespoke lighting whose collaborations include the Giorgio Armani Group, B&B Italia and Giorgetti.

 Soft, subtle lighting from festoon lights and outdoor table lamps adds an ambient glow for that indoor-outdoor living room moment.
 Designed by Edward Barder and Jay Osgerby for Flos, the minimalist Bellhop table lamp features an integrated LED with a 4-step dimmer function in the base and an integrated diffuser enhances the warm wash of light.
 The Festoon Outdoor Line Lights are 9.5 metres long, which means plenty for looping around a courtyard patio to create a magical touch at dusk.

 Find more cool ideas in small backyard ideas

 These flush contemporary bulkhead lights by Industville work for both interior and exterior spaces.
 Hand-crafted in aluminium with a smooth gunmetal finish for an industrial-style feel that blends both classic and modern, this style of vintage lighting has become a staple of current industrial design.
 Place them strategically to cascade light where you need it.
 Pair with LED Edison filament bulbs to enhance the vintage feel.
 Recent Industville collaborations include Liberty and Paul’s Parisian bakery.